nasiriubat/react-restaurant/README.md

+#Feature:
+1. Meal fetched from mealdb
+2. Drinks fetched from cocktaildb
+3. hosted in gh pages

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.